masmerise/livewire-toaster/README.md

 ### Available `viewData`

+- `$closeable` - whether the close button should be render by the Blade component
+- `$config` - default configuration values, used by the Alpine component
 - `$position` - can be used to align the toast container depending on the configuration
-- `$config` - default configuration values, used by the Alpine component
 - `$toasts` - toasts that were flashed to the session by Toaster, used by the Alpine component

 ## Testing